midonet/midonet-docker/cluster/README.md

   one.
 If it is not passed, each container run will get a new uuid.
 * A volume is mounted to have the Cluster logs available in the host without having to enter the container.

+Other available options:
+* AGENT\_LOG\_LEVEL: which allows you to change the logging level that is used by the MidoNet agents in the cluster.
+It defaults to 'INFO'.
+* C\_SERVERS: the comma-separated IPs of the cassandra servers in the cluster.
+  If it is not provided, some MidoNet features like flow tracing will be disabled.
+* C\_FACTOR: The Cassandra replication factor that the MidoNet agents in the cluster will use when writing to the Cassandra cluster.